samjulien/blog/_posts/2018-07-15-introduction-to-redis.markdown

 ## Sorted Sets

 Introduced in Redis 1.2, a Sorted Set is, in essence, a Set: it contains [unique, non-repeating string members](https://redis.io/topics/data-types-intro#redis-sorted-sets).
-However, while members of a Set are not ordered, each member of a Sorted Set is linked to a floating point value called the **score** which is used by Redis to determine its order.
-Hence, every element of a Sorted Set is mapped to a value, it has an architecture similar to Hash.
+However, while members of a Set are not ordered (Redis is free to [return the elements in any order at every call](https://redis.io/topics/data-types-intro#redis-sets) of a Set), each member of a Sorted Set is linked to a floating point value called the **score** which is used by Redis to determine the order of the Sorted Set members.
+Since, every element of a Sorted Set is mapped to a value, it also has an architecture similar to Hash.

 > In Redis, a Sorted Set could be seen as a hybrid of a Set and a Hash.